tum-i4/rustyrts/README.md

 RustyRTS is a regression test selection tool for Rust projects.
 Whether it is invoked _manually by a developer_ or _automatically in a CI pipeline_, it aims to reduce the time that is spent on waiting for the test results by excluding tests that do not actually run changed code.

-RustyRTS provides two ways of selecting tests:
+RustyRTS provides multiple ways of selecting tests:

+## Test-level RTS

 - `cargo rustyrts dynamic` instruments all binaries to trace which functions are executed during the tests
   - ${\color{lightgreen}+++}$ extremely precise